Hide sensitive details

 Everything runs in your browser.
 Your photo never leaves your device.

-① Drop your photo② Drag blur regions on the preview③ Adjust strength & download
+① Drop a photo② Drag on the preview to draw a region③ Pick a mode & download

 Preview